 If you must air dry the down item, place it flat on a drying rack and fluff often.
 Air drying can take several days up to one week.
 Be diligent about turning and fluffing to prevent souring of the feathers or mildew growth.
 Do not place in direct sun but be sure the area is warm and well-ventilated.
 A circulating fan will help.

 How to Choose the Best Down Fill

 If you're looking for a way to stay warm and dry during the coldest of climates, just turn to our feathered friends for inspiration.
 The same soft, fine feathers that insulate birds from cold winds will do the same thing for us.

 You can find down in coats, vests, pillows, comforters, and sleeping bags.
 There are several types and varying quality levels of down.
 The three most common offerings are:

 Clothing and household goods that contain down in the United States are regulated by the Federal Trade Commission.
-A product labeled "100 percent Down" must contain only down feathers.
-Products labeled as "Down" can contain a mixture of down, feathers and other fibers.
-Anything labeled as "Goose Down"-usually the most expensive-must contain at least 90 percent goose down and feathers.
+A product labeled "100 percent down" must contain only down feathers.
+Products labeled "down" can contain a mixture of down, feathers, and other fibers.
+Any product labeled as "goose down"—usually the most expensive—must contain at least 90 percent goose down and feathers.

 Controlling Dust, Dust Mites, and Other Allergens in Your Home.
 University of Michigan Health.